-If the crux of the campaign is considered “monkey work” and being treated as “monkey work” in the marketing sphere then no wonder click through rates are low.
-Cost per click is high.
-Position is mediocre.
+If the crux of the campaign is considered “monkey work” and being treated as “monkey work” in the marketing sphere then no wonder click-through rates are low.
+Cost-per-click is high.
+The position is mediocre.
 Conversions are down.
 No wonder customers don’t think SEM is effective.
 Because other companies think it’s monkey work.

 But what if it wasn’t treated that way?
 What if your marketing agency actually cared enough to ask questions, interview you, mention an interest in creating a campaign that actually speaks for you, that conveys the passion you have for your business in the ad copy?
 What if your ad copy and your keywords were framed around your competitive advantage?

 Anytime you look at an agency to hire, you have to ask yourself if they will speak for you.
 Do you want this company to speak for you on the web?
 Do you want them to manage your online reputation?
 Are they going to see your campaign as MONKEY WORK?
 Always ask about automation.
 Do they use bid management tools?
 Do they use templates based on industries?
 Do they test various landing pages?
 How many keywords are in an average account?
 How many ad copy variations are in each ad group?
 Are there extensions available?
 How available is the account manager to answer questions?
 These are all questions you need to ask before you sign a contract with an advertising agency.